rmaniego/woshi/README.md

 # woshi
 On-the-go HTML Abstraction and Generator for Python.

-You're protoyping the next big thing and definitely writing the perfect HTML file is not on the priority.
+You're prototyping the next big thing and definitely writing the perfect HTML file is not on the priority.

-**Woshi** let's you create HTML documents on the go and inside your Python scripts.
+**Woshi** lets you create HTML documents on the go and inside your Python scripts.
 It is built on top of **lxml.html** plus with another level of abstraction, so you can code with no trouble of messing up with closing tags--it is so quick and easy!

 Here's a sample syntax:
 ```python